ASEAN Summit

 Many Countries.
 One Sisterhood.

-This annual summit brings together a cohort of young women aged 25-35 with representatives from each of the countries in the Association of Southeast Asian Nations (ASEAN) as well as Nepal, for a 5-month leadership development and professional networking program culminating in a week-long gathering in person to deepen learning and connections.
+Founded in 2017, this annual summit brings together a cohort of 36+ young women aged between 25-35 representing each of the countries in the Association of Southeast Asian Nations (ASEAN) as well as Nepal, for a 5-month leadership development and professional networking program culminating in a week-long gathering in person to deepen learning and connections.

 In 2026, the Summit proudly expands to welcome participants from Timor-Leste, ASEAN’s newest member, and Papua New Guinea, further strengthening a diverse and inclusive regional community of women leaders.